Roadie (app)

-Roadie Inc. is an American crowdsourced delivery platform for business and private same-day, urgent and scheduled delivery in the United States.
+Roadie Inc. is an American package delivery company for business and private same-day, urgent and scheduled delivery in the United States.
 The company was founded in 2014 and launched its web and mobile apps in January 2015.
 As of September 2021, it reported having over 200,000 drivers covering more than 20,000 zip codes.

-Roadie calls its crowdsourced model "on the way" delivery, matching gig-economy drivers with deliveries that are directed along the routes they plan to travel.
+Roadie states it matches gig drivers with deliveries that are directed along the routes they plan to travel.
 Major customers include The Home Depot, Walmart, Tractor Supply Company, Best Buy and Delta Air Lines.

 In September 2021, UPS entered into an agreement to acquire Roadie for an undisclosed amount with the transaction expected to be closed in the fourth quarter.